devx-cafe/devx.world/_events/2024/feb/devops-exec.md

 title: "Masterclass: DevOps for Executives"
 layout: event2
-excerpt: "DevOps is the most hyped buzzword in the software development industry today At this master class we will touch on what is it really.
+excerpt: "DevOps is the most hyped buzzword in the software development industry today, at this master class we will touch on what is it really.
 Where it came from.
 What's the business case? ...everything executives need to know about DevOps."
 share: false
 comments: true